 5.4 Only records assigned a temporary disposal status will be considered for digitisation and early disposal.
 Such records will be covered by a current and approved retention and disposal schedule.
-Records assigned a permanent disposal status may be digitised, but the original print record must be retained.
+Records assigned a permanent disposal status or deemed to have intrinsic value to the University may be digitised, but the original print record must be retained.

-5.6 Technical Standards for Digitised Records - Guidelines will be maintained by Information Management Services, outlining the minimum image capture and processing requirements for the digitisation of print records.
+5.6 Technical Standards for Digitised Records - Guidelines will be maintained by the Insights & Analytics Unit, outlining the minimum image capture and processing requirements for the digitisation of print records.

 5.7 Equipment and software used to digitise original print records will be maintained appropriately to ensure digitised records are appropriately captured and managed.

-5.8 Quality Assurance for Digitised Records – Guidelines will be maintained by Information Management Services, outlining the minimum quality assurance requirements for the digitisation of print records.
+5.8 Quality Assurance for Digitised Records – Guidelines will be maintained by the Insights & Analytics Unit, outlining the minimum quality assurance requirements for the digitisation of print records.

-5.9 Metadata for Digitised Records – Guidelines will be maintained by Information Management Services, outlining the mandatory recordkeeping metadata requirements relating to the digitisation of print records.
+5.9 Metadata for Digitised Records – Guidelines will be maintained by the Insights & Analytics Unit, outlining the mandatory recordkeeping metadata requirements relating to the digitisation of print records.